Postgraduate | CUR-MTS511 | 2023

 At the completion of this subject students will be able to:

 - establish robust practices for the recording and reporting of student achievement in Senior Secondary Arts to educational stakeholders

-- generate assessment strategies and interpret assessment data to evaluate and refine teaching programs to monitor, measure and make consistent and comparable judgments of student learning in Senior Secondary Arts
+- generate assessment strategies and interpret assessment data to evaluate and refine teaching programs to monitor, measure and make consistent and comparable judgements of student learning in Senior Secondary Arts